SamMcD-S/SamMcD-S/README.md

 # Portfolio
-This repository demonstrates my current and past projects.
-While most of the projects relate to computer architecture or audio electronic design, I've also included a few miscellaneous embedded pojects.
+This repository documents several of my past projects.

-Any material in this repository is intended to be open source, and can be freely reused under the MIT License.
+Any material in this repository can be freely reused under the MIT License.
 Nevertheless, please share your interest or questions with me via email at sammcdiarmidsterling at icloud dot com.

 ## Projects